kito129/excelToJson/README.md

 ![EXAMPLE](./documentation/images/2.png?raw=true "example")

-for that market "Ostapenko v Sasnovich" 11-Feb 16:44:51
+For that market "Ostapenko v Sasnovich" 11-Feb 16:44:51

-in that example i made 2 API call cause no Ostapenko neither Sasnovich have the runner ID,
+- in that example i made 2 API call cause no Ostapenko neither Sasnovich have the runner ID,

-that's the request
+- that's the request
 ```json
 {
     "name": "Jelena Ostapenko"